January 27, 2017

 “100% I was spoiled,” Justin says.
 “My parents did not teach me a work ethic at all.”

-TELL DR. PHIL YOUR STORY: Accused of something terrible?
+TELL DR. PHIL YOUR STORY: Parent of an entitled 20-something-year-old?

 He says that a minimum wage job is “for suckers,” and he is “worth so much more money than flipping burgers.”
 So instead, Justin doesn’t work and stays home most of the day.